 I wouldn’t have this blog if it weren’t for my horses–they inspire me to learn more every day.
 Before I had kids, I was an avid rider and competed in barrel racing for many years.
-I’m not able to ride nearly as much now, but I still enjoy caring for my herd of four.
+I don’t ride nearly as much these days, but I still enjoy caring for my herd of four.
 I’ve found new ways to bond with my horses, like ‘hanging out’ with them in the barn or pasture, trimming their feet, or doing acupressure on them.
 And if I feel like it, I’ll hop on bareback or saddle up occasionally.
 But more than anything, I honestly just love learning from these beautiful, amazing animals.
 They have so much to teach us, if we’re just willing to pay attention.

 There have been many, but I’d like to introduce you to my current herd– the horses behind this blog:

 Hershey is the original reason I pursued learning about natural horse health.
 Once a competitive barrel horse who won numerous buckles, a saddle, and even a horse trailer, he became mysteriously injured at the age of fourteen.
 I spared no expense in trying to ‘fix’ him, but every vet who examined him gave me a different answer, and no treatment seemed to help his strange lameness.
 After about a year of seeking answers, I finally decided I would try to help him on my own.
 I attended acupressure school and became certified, I pulled his shoes and learned how to trim, and I also set out to learn as much as I could about equine nutrition–all because of Hershey.
 He’s definitely made progress over the years, but at twenty-four now, he will likely never be a riding horse again.
 I’ve come to accept this.
 I see him more as my teacher now than anything.